 When is the Honor 30 coming out?

-They will go on sale on 21 April in China, but global availability is still yet to be confirmed.
+They went on sale on 21 April in China, but global availability is still unclear.

 How much will the Honor 30 cost?

 We only have Chinese pricing at launch, so the following conversions may not be accurate once the phones make their way to Europe: